tsugicontrib/tsugi-php-slack/README.md

 Simple Installation
 -------------------

-In the simple installation scenario, you have installed and configured Tsugi to a folder like:

-    htdocs/tsugi

-Since Tsugi can be configured to discover PHP tools in lots of folders, you could check this code out into one of several places:

-    htdocs/tsugi/mod/tsugi-php-slack
-    htdocs/tsugi/tsugi-php-slack
-    htdocs/tsugi-php-slack  (suggested)
-    htdocs/php-intro/tools/tsugi-php-slack

-Once you have checked this code out, you need to make a config.php that simply includes the `config.php` from the Tsugi directory.
-For example if you checked this code into a "peer" folder next to `tsugi`, your `config.php` in this folder should be:

-    <?php
-    require_once "../tsugi/config.php";
+This expects to be checked into a folder that contains one or more Tsugi modules like:

+    htdocs/py4e/mod

+This code expects there to be a `config.php` in the parent folder.

-You will also need to inform Tsugi to search the new tool's folder for files like `index.php`, `register.php`, and `database.php`.
+You will also need to inform Tsugi to search the new tool's parent folder for files like `index.php`, `register.php`, and `database.php`.
 To do this, edit the `$CFG->tool_folders` parameter in the Tsugi `config.php` file to include the relative path to this tool.